The Barrington-Kobayashi Lecture

 Biographies of Dr. Ernest James William Barrington and Dr. Hideshi Kobayashi

-Professor EJW Barrington was a key figure in the development of comparative endocrinology through his scientific work, through the textbooks he wrote and his outstanding service to the scientific community.
-Recognition of his contributions is evident by his election to the Royal Society of Britain in 1967.
-His seminal scientific contributions include notions about the function of the pancreas and pancreatic islets and the thyroid of fish and endostyle of the lower chordates.
+Professor EJW Barrington was a key figure in the development of comparative endocrinology through his scientific work, the textbooks he wrote, and his outstanding service to the scientific community.
+Recognition of his contributions is evident in his election to the Royal Society of Britain in 1967.
+His seminal scientific contributions include notions about the function of the pancreas and pancreatic islets, the thyroid of fish, and the endostyle of the lower chordates.
 He was a gifted writer and communicator as is evident from the numerous books and reviews he produced in his lifetime.
-His first book was, “An introduction to general and comparative endocrinology” (1963) and was followed by “The biology of the hemichordata and the protochordata” (1965), “The chemical basis of physiological regulation” (1968) “Hormones and evolution” (1974) amongst others.
+His first book was, “An Introduction to General and Comparative Endocrinology” (1963), and was followed by “The Biology of the Hemichordata and the Protochordata” (1965), “The Chemical Basis of Physiological Regulation” (1968), and “Hormones and Evolution” (1974) amongst others.

-For his services to the Zoological society he was awarded the Frink Medal in 1976.
-He was a founder member of the Institute of Biology, UK in 1950, was President in 1980 and oversaw the receipt of a Royal Charter.
+For his services to the Zoological Society, he was awarded the Frink Medal in 1976.
+He was a founder member of the Institute of Biology, UK, in 1950, was President in 1980, and oversaw the receipt of a Royal Charter.
 After his election to the Royal Society in 1967 he was a member of the council from 1970‐1972 and became the Vice‐President during 1971‐1972.
-He retired from the Chair in Zoology in 1974 and was awarded an honorary DSc from the University of Nottingham in 1975 and remained active and contributed decisively to many organisations until 1984.
+He retired from the Chair in Zoology in 1974 and was awarded an honorary DSc from the University of Nottingham in 1975.
+He remained active and contributed decisively to many organizations until 1984.

 Biography credits: AJ Matty, EJW Barrington Biographical memoirs.
 Royal Society.